Skip to main content

 • A copy of your most recent unofficial Concordia transcript.

-• A letter of intent of 500-750 words describing why you wish to participate in the Estonia Field School and the kind of work you hope to accomplish while there.
+• A letter of intent of 500-750 words describing why you wish to participate in the Colombia Field School and the kind of work you hope to accomplish while there.
 You should also make mention of what strengths or contributions you think you will bring to the group.

 • Concordia admissions decisions will be communicated by email after the application deadline.